 Amazon recommendations are one of the most effective cross-selling systems in the world.
 However, few people know that the most powerful component of this system is email marketing.
 Experts believe that conversion to sales from recommendations on a website can be as high as 60%.
 Even higher, with an added email channel.

-Integrate cross-selling and upselling efforts into your newsletters to drive additional purchases now and generate interest for the future.
+Integrate cross-selling and upselling efforts into your ecommerce email marketing campaigns to drive additional purchases now and generate interest for the future.

 Email sending time optimization